CraicOverflow89/vsc-zope/readme.md

  - import the dtml language description (will need to be set for files with no extension)
  - test registration of directory when using workspaces
  - add command to determine where file is in hierachy when using references that look them up

+### Issues

+ - need to access is project logic in the viewsWelcome section